 - Product Assignment: Each Product can also have their own SLA’s assigned.
 Anytime a Product is associated to a ticket, the designated SLA would be applied.

-- Internal SLA: In addition to the typical use case for customer support, we have taken this feature a step further and allow our customers to create and define an “internal” SLA.
-This SLA applies to tickets which are not associated to a particular customer or product, and is a great way to stay on top of internal tickets.
+- Internal SLA: In addition to the typical use case for customer support, we take this feature a step further to allow our customers to create and define their own “internal” SLA.
+This SLA applies to tickets that do not have any customer or product association, and is a great way to stay on top of internal tickets.
 Once your SLA is defined, go to the Admin section -> My Company Tab -> Edit Properties and assign the internal SLA.
-This SLA will be used if there are no other SLA’s defined for your Customer/Product ticket associations.

 Need more help with this?